adriandevos/Avocado-Exploration/README.md

 **Organic Avocados Are Expensive:** As expected, we have noticed that organic avocados are much more expensive than conventional avocados.
 Most patterns are similar between the two types of avocados.

 **Year 2017:** 2017 was the most volatile year for avocados, but a good year to be selling avocados on account of the shortage.
-The extreme heatwaves in the summer of 2017, contributed to a shortage of avocados, and the supply tanked.
+The extreme heat waves in the summer of 2017, contributed to a shortage of avocados, and the supply tanked.
 Demand quickly rose during the summer, and prices surged to all time highs.

 **Buy avocados before fall!:** Avocado prices are clearly highest during the fall, and lowest in the winter.
-I believe this is due to the high consumpiton of avocados in the summer, and the supply dropping continously as a result.
+I believe this is due to the high consumption of avocados in the summer, and the supply dropping continuously as a result.

-**Downward trend in the longrun:** Based on our ARIMA model, we expect avocados to rise in price for a couple years, and then move to a downard trend shortly after 2020.
+**Downward trend in the long run:** Based on our ARIMA model, we expect avocados to rise in price for a couple years, and then move to a downward trend shortly after 2020.